Watercolor Creativity Spirited Through Words

 I did a quick impression of what I could remember and then hours later did a couple more.
 It was probably the one exercise where I the colors blended with the most interesting movement.

-That also happen to be my last word for several weeks because I caught a cold, and recovery has taken longer than expected.
+That also became my last word project for several weeks because I caught a cold, and recovery has taken longer than expected.
 After going through these paintings, I am excited to return to this exercise.

 Watercolor painting through a word has been very spirited and opened not only my eyes but my heart to many things that I could be bringing to paper and paint.